We are searching for

 What Does It Really Cost to Own an Electric Car?

 Going electric is an increasingly popular option for cars, with more and more people turning to the eco-friendly option as an alternative to gas-powered vehicles.
 But what does it really cost to own an electric car?
-So, let's explore the true cost of owning and maintaining an electric vehicle and breaks down how much you can expect to pay in total.
+So, let's explore the true cost of owning and maintaining an electric vehicle and break down how much you can expect to pay in total.
 Hopefully, we can help determine if going electric is right for your budget.

 The EV Revolution